Terms and conditions

 Level 7 programme entry requirements

 The second level educational requirements for employment in financial institutions are normally acceptable for entry (unless there are specific entry requirements stated in the programme overview).
 These educational requirements are five passes in the Leaving Certificate including English and Mathematics or five O Level/GCSE passes including English Language and Mathematics.
 Mature applicants, who are over 23 years of age on the proposed year of entry, are exempt from these entry criteria.
 Applicants under 23 years of age on the proposed year of entry are required to send in a copy of their Leaving Certificate/GCSE results.

 Level 8 and 9 entry requirements are specified under each programme.
 If you are using prior learning in other institutions as grounds for entry, registration is complete on receipt of an original transcript of results.
 A transcript of results is a formal document from an institution listing the modules studied, credits involved, grades achieved and final category of award.
 Note, a parchment cannot be accepted as the equivalent.

 English Language requirements

-Institute programmes are delivered through English and students are expected to be proficient in English.
+IOB programmes are delivered through English and students are expected to be proficient in English.
 This proficiency is typically evidenced by use in the daily working environment, through passing English as a subject in the Irish Leaving Certificate Examination/equivalent, by achieving the minimum standard in a recognised English language test or through other documented verifiable means.
 This minimum standard is an IELTS score of 6.5 (minimum 6.0 in each band in the academic version) or equivalent.
 Further information is available from Registry or [email protected].